rspace-os/rspace-docker/README.md

 You can backup your database using the commands below (you can put these in a bash script and run them via cron for automatic backups too!)

 ```
-docker exec -it rspace-docker_rspace-db_1 bash
+docker exec -it rspace-db bash
 mariadb-dump -u rspacedocker -p yourpassword DBNAME > backup.sql
 ```

-^ Then you can copy your SQL file back to your host
+^ Then you can copy your SQL file back to your host using docker cp

 Additionally, RSpace has it's own Export / Import process which can be used for backing up data - https://documentation.researchspace.com/article/25mt56kamf-export-options